-As the Portuguese constitution forbids a single central database for names, several identifiers can be found on the citizen card, at the front and back of the card (Civil ID number, social security number, tax number, healthcare user number).
+As the Portuguese constitution forbids a single central database for names, several identifiers can be found on the citizen card at the front and back of the card (Civil ID number, social security number, tax number, healthcare user number).

 As of 2014, over 45% of cardholders have activated their digital certificates.

-The match on card mechanism allows biometric authentication without any central biometric database.
+The match-on-card mechanism allows biometric authentication without any central biometric database.
 This is strictly forbidden in Portugal.

 A strong partnership

-For INCM (Imprensa Nacional Casa da Moeda SA), the Portuguese National Printing Office, it was another opportunity to further enhance their unique expertise after the electronic passport project.
+For INCM (Imprensa Nacional Casa da Moeda SA), the Portuguese National Printing Office, it was another opportunity further to enhance their unique expertise after the electronic passport project.

-In 2006, INCM selected Thales as the prime contractor to provide the digital security solution for the national eID card (Sealys eID), including the secure operating system, the personalization system (Coesys Issuance solution) as well as the applications, the middleware and associated helpdesk services with Zetes Burótica, the Portuguese subsidiary of Belgian Zetes Industries.
+In 2006, INCM selected Thales as the prime contractor to provide the digital security solution for the national eID card (Sealys eID), including the secure operating system, the personalization system (Coesys Issuance solution), as well as the applications, the middleware and associated helpdesk services with Zetes Burótica, the Portuguese subsidiary of Belgian Zetes Industries.

-The Portuguese government selected a secure identification document, based on identification, authentication and signature (IAS) specifications – the first in Europe.
+The Portuguese government selected a secure identification document based on identification, authentication, and signature (IAS) specifications – the first in Europe.